Scientific Name

 Description

-Gymnocalycium horstii is a cactus with green depressed globose stems with 5 to 6 ribs, each with 3 to 5 woolly areoles, out of which grow spines curved back towards the body.
-The stems can grow up to 10 inches (25 cm) in diameter, usually producing offsets to form a clump over time.
-Each areole usually bears 5, rarely 6, yellowish-white to pale yellow spines measuring up to 1.2 inches (3 cm) long.
+Gymnocalycium horstii is a cactus with green, depressed globose stems that have 5 to 6 ribs, each with 3 to 5 woolly areoles, out of which grow spines curved back towards the body.
+The stems can grow up to 10 inches (25 cm) in diameter and typically produce offsets, forming a clump over time.
+Each areole usually bears 5, rarely 6, yellowish-white to pale yellow spines measuring up to 1.2 inches (3 cm) in length.

 The flowers vary in color from white to pale pink.
-They are funnel-shaped and appear in spring, reaching up to 4 inches (10 cm) in length and diameter.
-The fruits are ovoid, bluish-green when ripe, and can measure up to 2.4 inches (6 cm) long.
+They are funnel-shaped and appear in spring, reaching a length of 4 inches (10 cm) and nearly equal diameter.
+The fruits are ovoid, bluish-green when ripe, and can grow up to 2.4 inches (6 cm) long.

 Hardiness